-Almost three decades separate both legal adaptations, which shows how slow the legal systems react to technological challenges.
+Almost three decades separate both legal adaptations, which shows how slowly the legal systems react to technological challenges.

 Clearly, hacking has been around at least since the 1980s.
 However, there was no legal framework to punish hacking activities until 1990; in fact, the Computer Misuse Act had to define the legally relevant act of hacking.
 And to define data protection took the US government until 2018!